 Let’s Be Honest, Really…

 Honesty does something interesting to people.
-It shows you care more for what’s important – them.
+It shows you care more about what’s important.
+Them.

 Here’s the thing about how some organizations go about marketing.
 They’re embarrassed by negative features.
 So, they either hide these features outright or they transmogrify a weakness into a supposed benefit.
 “Our weaknesses don’t matter,” they say.
 What a crazy magic act.